xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

 As a result, a dispute will be opened:
    ![msgs_open_dispute2.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_open_dispute2.png)

-As long as the dispute is open, a note in red with a mention of who and when opened the dispute (like "Dispute opened on Aug 29, 2018, by Admin Admin") will be displayed at the top of the communication thread pertaining to the order.
+As long as the dispute is open, a note in red stating the open status of the dispute, with a mention of by whom and when it was opened (like "Dispute opened on Aug 29, 2018, by Admin Admin") will be displayed in the Messages section of the order details at the top of the communication thread pertaining to the order.

 To close a dispute: